-George Washington University “Profiling Project” Investigate Seth Rich Murder
+George Washington University ‘Profiling Project’ Investigates Seth Rich Murder

 An independent team of George Washington University students are undertaking an independent investigation of the Seth Rich murder.
 Currently, D.C.
 Police are still investigating Seth Rich’s murder as a botched robbery.

-The forensic psychology, criminal investigation and profiling experts-in-training are not so sure of this.
-Currently they surmise it was more likely a hired killer or even serial killer.
-According to the 83-page report by the Profiling Project, North Carolina DNC staffer Seth Rich,

-A serial killer is likely behind the murder of North Carolina Democratic National Committee staffer Seth Rich, according to forensic-psychology students and instructors, who spent three months investigating the homicide.
-The independent, all-volunteer group of about 20 current and former George Washington University students operates out of “an undisclosed location” in Arlington Virginia.
+The forensic psychology, criminal investigation, and profiling experts-in-training, who spent three months investigating the homicide, are not so sure of this.
+Currently they surmise it was more likely a hired killer or even a serial killer behind the murder of North Carolina Democratic National Committee staffer Seth Rich.
+The independent, all-volunteer group of about 20 current and former George Washington University students operates out of “an undisclosed location” in Arlington, Virginia, and has published their findings in an 83-page report.

-The independent group of current and former GWU forensic psychology graduate student theorize in their report that Rich’s July 2016 “death does not appear to be a random homicide” or “a robbery gone bad,” rather the “death was more likely committed by a hired killer or serial murderer.”
+The group theorizes in their report that Rich’s July 2016 “death does not appear to be a random homicide” or “a robbery gone bad”; rather the “death was more likely committed by a hired killer or serial murderer.”
 And that killer, they believe, is likely still at large to this day due in part to “active and passive” influence on the official investigation.

 “The fact that this person has gotten away with it shows a level of proficiency.”

 The team hopes to bring at least one sufficient piece of evidence of some use to the investigation.
 They think they may have found it in the form of some surveillance footage they received while canvassing the neighborhood that the police may not have missed.
-Certain of the information they have allegedly uncovered is not released in the report due to the fact that it may be confidential evidence of a “law enforcement sensitive” nature.
+Certain information they have allegedly uncovered is not released in the report due to the fact that it may be confidential evidence of a “law enforcement sensitive” nature.

 “We hope they had this already.
-We were quite surprised to come across it during our neighborhood canvas,” Kevin Doherty
+We were quite surprised to come across it during our neighborhood canvas,” Kevin Doherty, Profiling Project’s chief investigator, said.

-Brad Bauman, spokesman for the Rich family, reported to Newsweek underscored the fact that the team “was given no special access to any materials, evidence or persons, and due to case sensitivity, conducted only informal, limited interviews.”
+Brad Bauman, spokesman for the Rich family, underscored the fact that the team “was given no special access to any materials, evidence or persons, and due to case sensitivity, conducted only informal, limited interviews,” according to Newsweek.

-The Profiling Project is funded by Jack Burkman, Republican Lobbyist who had previously filed a lawsuit against D.C.
-Police demanding records, body cam and surveillance video be released, counter to standard operating procedure in open homicide cases in the D.C. jurisdiction.
+The Profiling Project is funded by Jack Burkman, a Republican lobbyist who had previously filed a lawsuit against D.C.
+Police demanding records, body cam, and surveillance video be released, counter to standard operating procedure in open homicide cases in the D.C. jurisdiction.

 “Every day we get closer to a conclusion but we have a long way to go,” says Burkman.